Government will clean up Windermere, Environment Secretary Steve Reed to pledge

 The Government sees the Water (Special Measures) Act as a way to produce stronger regulation alongside securing £104 billion of private sector investment to upgrade infrastructure, help the economy and create jobs.

-A £200 million investment from United Utilities will go towards upgrading 10 wastewater treatment works at Windermere and reducing spills from four storm overflows discharging into the lake to 10 per year by 2030.
-Upgrades to the remaining two storm overflows are due from around 2030-35.
+A £200 million investment from United Utilities will go towards upgrading nine wastewater treatment works at Windermere and reducing spills from six storm overflows discharging into the lake to 10 per year by 2030.

 The private sector money will go towards sewage pipes, water treatment works and nine reservoirs, supporting 1.5 million new homes, 150 major infrastructure projects and power industries such as gigafactories and data centres.